fdegrave/odoo-tools/fsm/README.md

     def foo(self):
         ...

-There is also a "signal-like" system, where you can "send a signal" to a recordset using `recordset.fsm_send_signal('toto')` and then check in the transition condition `self.fsm_get_signal('toto')`.
+There is also a "signal-like" system, where you can "send a signal" to a recordset using `recordset.fsm_send_signal('toto')` and check in the transition condition if the signal is received, using `self.fsm_get_signal('toto')`.
 Moreover, one can use the standard workflow signals -- and thus the "signal" buttons in views -- to send the FSM-signals.